Table of Contents

 - Email notifications for new/updated/deleted events

-- Export events to iCalendar, vCalendar or Palm
+- Export events to iCalendar

-- Import from iCalendar, vCalendar or Palm
+- Import from iCalendar/ics format

 - Optional general access (no login required) to allow calendar to be viewed by people without a login (useful for event calendars)